Maher-Elmair/Todo-List-App/README.md

 ## 📝 Notes

-- ✅ This project was **completed on April 14, 2025**.
+- ✅ This project was **completed on April 14, 2025**, and later enhanced in August 2025
-- 🧠 It's my **second project** after finishing the complete React course.
+- 🧠 It's my **second project** after completing a full React course
-- ⚒️ It focuses on managing state across components and implementing real-world CRUD logic.
+- 🛠️ Now powered by **Vite** for optimal development experience
+- 🧩 Enhanced with modular contexts for todos and toast management
-- 🚫 This project is **currently built for development on localhost only**.
+- 🚫 Project currently designed for localhost use (until deployed)

 ---